markdoc/docs/pages/docs/render.md

 ## Render

-Render takes in a render-tree and transforms it into rendered output.
+Render takes in a renderable tree and converts it into rendered output.
 For `html`, that means creating an HTML document as a string.
 For `react`, this means creating a [React element](https://reactjs.org/docs/render-elements.html).

 You can create your own renderer by creating a function that takes in a renderable tree as parameter and returns your desired output.